wp-plugins/marctv-twitch-status/readme.txt

 == Description ==

-Adds an "Live!" item to the primary menu if the selected twitch tv channel is actively broadcasting.
+Adds an "Live!" menu item to the primary navigation if the selected twitch tv channel is actively broadcasting.

 == Installation ==